 It will take a few weeks for the aesthetic results to become visible, but it may take six months to a year for all the swelling to resolve.
 Patients may resume light daily activities on several days after surgery, and most patients return to school or work after one to three weeks.
 Strenuous exercise should be avoided for one month, and contact sports must be avoided for at least three to six months.

-If you’re interested in learning more about all of the breast reconstruction procedures Dr. Potter performs, contact Dr. Potter through the online contact form, or call 512-867-6211.
+If you’re interested in scheduling a personal consultation, contact us through the online contact form, or call 512-867-6211.